 Our immigration lawyer in Miami can help you relocate to Doral, Homestead, Kendall and other surrounding areas

 Deportation defense (YES/NO)

 Support for asylum seekers, assistance in preparing and filing the documents with various immigration authorities, acting as representatives in different matters

 The main types of visas available for immigration to Miami, US

 Foreign citizens interested in immigrating tothe United States with the purpose of moving to Miami have several choices with respect to the visas they can apply for.
 They must pay attention to the fact that the immigration reason must be the same as the type of visaapplied for.
 Among the visas available for moving to the USA we mention the following:

-the A-type visa which is issued to government officials and which is issued for 3 sub-categories of such officials;
+the A-type visa which is issued to government officials (for 3 sub-categories of such officials);

 the B-1 and B-2 visas which are issued to foreign citizens coming to the US on a temporary basis;